-Common uses for cross-domain tracking
+Common uses for cross-domain measurement

 In some configurations, like with 3rd party shopping carts, this is ideal.
-In other configurations, however, we recommend that you set up multiple views: one view for all of the traffic collected in the cross-domain tracking setup, and a separate filtered views to display data only from each individual domain.
+In other configurations, however, we recommend that you set up multiple views: one view for all of the traffic collected in the cross-domain measurement setup, and a separate filtered views to display data only from each individual domain.
 This lets you analyze the traffic from all of the different domains together in one view, and use the other views to analyze data from each domain in a separate set of reports when necessary.In this article:

 3rd party shopping carts

 If you use a 3rd party shopping cart, your traffic probably has to leave your domain to complete a purchase, but you can use cross-domain measurement to measure activity through the entire checkout process, between your domain and the domain that hosts your shopping cart.

 If you have content that displays on another domain through an iFrame or a similar technology, you can still collect data from that traffic with cross-domain measurement.